Colin Murray Award for Postdoctoral Research in Southern Africa

 Submissions Information

-Applications are not currently open for the award.
+Applications are now open for the award, and must be received by midnight UK time on Sunday 24 September 2023.
 The decision to award funding will be made at the discretion of the Award committee of JSAS.
 Successful applicants will be informed within one month of the application deadline.
 Forty per cent of the sum awarded will be payable initially to cover essential expenses, and receipts will be required once the money has been spent.
 The balance will become payable on production of receipts after the costs are incurred.
 Payment will be made in the form of a cheque drawn in pounds sterling (GBP) or electronic bank transfer.

 Terence Ranger Prize